skip to main content

 4.4.10 Reference

 The reference consists of all references used to write the manuscript and adhere to the APA 7th edition.
+Authors are suggested to use reference management software in writing citations and references.
 Ensure that citations used are as contemporary as possible, including those from the current year of writing.
 Delete older literature citations (more than 10 years) unless these are central to your study.
 The number of references should be at least 50, and 80% of them should be from journal articles.
 References should avoid the use of secondary citations.
 Self-citations are allowed up to 20% of the total references.

 4.5 Manuscript of case studies